USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

 width="100%"
 >}}

-Repeat the above process for all pixels (Parallely as this is embarrassingly parallel) for some amount of **samples per pixel** (for anti aliasing as well)
+Repeat the above process for all pixels (parallely as this is embarrasingly parallel) for some amount of **samples per pixel**

 {{<
 figure src="../../images/path_tracing/2spp.png"